 Most people have moles, but that doesn’t mean everyone is thrilled to have them.
 Depending on its size and location, you may find your mole more tiresome than anything else.
 Fortunately, there are treatments that can help remove moles and allow you to achieve your appearance goals.
-At Franklin Skin and Laser in Franklin, TN, we are proud to offer our patients laser mole removal with medical-grade laser treatments.
+At Franklin Skin and Laser in Franklin, TN, we are proud to offer our clients laser mole removal with medical-grade laser treatments.

 How Much Does It Cost to Remove a Mole With a Laser?

 There is no standard price for laser mole removal, but most people can expect to pay between $150 to $1500 to remove moles.
 While this may seem like a steep price curve, it must be noted that the higher costs are related to the removal of multiple moles rather than a single mole.
 For most people, laser mole removal cost are quite affordable.